mendersoftware/mender-docs/05.System-updates-Yocto-Project/02.Board-integration/02.Bootloader-support/02.U-Boot/docs.md

 See [the documentation on features](../../../../04.Artifacts/10.Yocto-project/02.Image-configuration/01.Features/docs.md) for more information.

-## Boot counter

-As Mender relies on the `CONFIG_BOOTCOUNT_ENV` feature of U-Boot, which was [introduced in October 2013](http://lists.denx.de/pipermail/u-boot/2013-October/165484.html?target=_blank), Mender currently recommends **U-Boot v2014.07 or newer**.

-If you have an older version of U-Boot, it is possible to apply some extra patches to make this work.
-Please see the section about [U-Boot versions without BOOTLIMIT support]() for more information.

 ## Forks of U-boot

 If the project is using a board supported by upstream U-Boot, and the build is